-Any federal criminal defense attorney can tell you that racketeering charges stemming from the Federal Racketeering Influenced Corrupt Organization (RICO) statute codified by Title 18, United States Code, Sections 1961-1968 are incredibly serious.
+Any federal criminal defense attorney can tell you that racketeering charges stemming from the federal Racketeer Influenced and Corrupt Organizations (RICO) statute codified by title 18, United States Code, sections 1961-1968 are incredibly serious.
 They can also tell you that convictions for these charges carry very stiff penalties both in terms of incarceration and in terms of financial loss and forfeiture.

-Why RICO Exists?
+Why Does RICO Exist?

 The RICO statute was enacted in 1970 to give the federal government the means and tools necessary to combat organized crime.
 It is no coincidence that the mafia was essentially eradicated within three decades since RICO was passed.
-Most lawyers, scholars, and judges agree that the RICO act was very effective at reducing organized crime.
+Most lawyers, scholars and judges agree that the RICO Act was very effective at reducing organized crime.

 While the RICO statute was enacted to give the government the tools to combat the mafia, the government hasn’t stopped using it even though the mafia isn’t the threat it used to be.
 In today’s world, racketeering allegations are still made even when there is no hint of organized crime or drug activity.